 One of the great things about her job is the tip from every customer.
 Tips are generous in the Food and Beverage industry despite the salary not being very high.
 She said that sometimes she would just rely on the tips so she can save money because her salary at the time was really not big.

-After finishing her Limited Contract, she converted to Muslim, married an Egyptian, and has been a housewife ever since.
+After finishing her Limited Contract, she converted to Islam, married an Egyptian, and has been a housewife ever since.
 This Pinay has lived in Dubai for 16 years.
 She has 3 wonderful boys and has adjusted to the life in the desert.

 She said that it’s only at the beginning when you would have to work hard especially when your job is not related to the skills you have acquired in college to gain experience.